--3.4.1 MARKETING STRATEGIES--

 A guarantee to deliver the goods within 30 days, unless you’ve agreed otherwise with the customer.

-The price, including all taxes, must be clearly given
+The price, including all taxes, must be clearly given.

 You must tell the customer they can cancel their order up to 14 days after their order is delivered.
 They do not need to give a reason for canceling.

 It is ILLEGAL for misleading pricing claims such as ‘£40 off for this week only’, when the product was also being sold for the same price the previous week.
-TESCO WINES
+See TESCO WINES

---3.4.3 ENTERING FOREIGN MARKETS: PROS & CONS--
+--3.4.3 ENTERING FOREIGN MARKETS--

 RISING INCOMES IN DEVELOPING COUNTRIES has resulted in HIGHER INCOMES meaning HIGHER DEMAND for CONSUMER GOODS including IMPORTS which provides new sales opportunities.